WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 +++
-title = "Spinning up a Wallaroo cluster is easy!" date = 2018-10-09T07:00:00-07:00 draft = false author = "simonzelazny" description = "."
-tags = [
+title = "Spinning up a Wallaroo cluster is easy" date = 2018-10-09T07:00:00-07:00 draft = false author = "simonzelazny" description = "In which we scale our app out, using a temporary cloud-based cluster" tags = [
     "batch-processing",
     "data-engineering",